How to Handle Volume When Producing Music

 0.425 ÷ 0.775 = 0.548

 The way the system works, 0.775 is assigned the number 0, and any voltage below that intensity is given a negative number and any voltage above that intensity are given a positive number.
 So, the open-D string on a guitar registers as a negative number.
-I’ll explain more about these kinds of decibels below, but for now let’s consider the word origin of decibel.
+I’ll explain more about these kinds of decibels below, but for now let’s consider the origin of the word decibel.

 The word decibel is formed by combining the prefix deci-, which is an abbreviation for ten, and the eponymous word Bell, which is a unit for the amount of signal lost over a mile of telephone wire.
-The word Bell is named for the nineteenth-century inventor and scientist called Alexander Graham Bell, the inventor of the telephone.
+The word Bell is named for the nineteenth-century inventor and scientist called Alexander Graham Bell—the inventor of the telephone.
 This amount of signal loss—the bel—is too large for pro-audio applications, so the unit is divided into tens—hence, the name decibel.

 This amount of signal loss—the bel—is too large for pro-audio applications, so the unit is divided into tens—hence, the name decibel.